Sections of a great README:

-Describe how to install your project.
-If your project can be installed using a package manager, add a code block with the install command.
-If your project has additional build steps, cover them and explain any nuances (e.g., different platforms or operating systems).
+Describe the steps to install your project.
+If your project can be installed with a package manager, add a code block with the install command.
+If your project has additional build steps, cover them and explain edge cases for specific platforms or operating systems.

-Explain how to run and use the project.
+Explain how to run the project.
 This is a good place to describe what each script, class, function, or option does.
-Further examples can also beneficial.
+Additional examples may be beneficial.

-Provide instructions on how to contact the project maintainers if a security vulnerability is found.
-This is critical because if your project is open sourced, creating an issue will bring awareness to the bug, which puts more pressure in getting a fix out.
+Provide instructions on how to contact the project maintainer if a security vulnerability is found.
+This is important because if your project is open sourced, creating an issue will bring awareness to the bug, which puts more pressure on getting a fix out.
 See adding a security policy to your repository.

 CONTRIBUTING.mdhelps users understand how to contribute and make changes to your project (see template).